Sai-Lalith-Sistla/Generative-AI/README.md

   4. Semantic retrieval and answer generation

   > This notebook showcases how LangChain enables intelligent document-based Q&A using your own data.

 ---

-> 💡 Each notebook is self-contained and annotated for easy understanding.
-Ideal for experimentation, learning, or extending into production-grade LLM apps.

----